BestTimesToVisit.com Logo

 Abu Dhabi Taxi (Hala Taxi)

-These are the most common and convenient way to get around Abu Dhabi, especially for reaching attractions not served by public transport.
+These are the most common and convenient way to get around Abu Dhabi, especially for reaching areas not served by public transport.
 They are metered and readily available at taxi stands, hotels, and can be hailed on the street.

-Abu Dhabi Public Buses
+Abu Dhabi Bus System

 Car Rental